 Subsequent terms for each group shall be the successive two-year period following the expiration of the initial term as set forth above.

 4. Appointment.
-The advisory Elders and ED shall appoint members of the BOD to fill any vacancies.
-The Board of Directors shall designate the two-year term group to which each appointee shall belong.
+The Elders Board and Executive Directorshall appoint members of the CAC to fill any vacancies.
+The Elders Board shall designate the two-year term group to which each appointee shall belong.

 5. Number of Terms.
-Each member of the BOD may serve a maximum of three consecutive terms and as many terms non-consecutively as shall be determined by the Executive Director, subject to provisions of these Bylaws relating to resignation and removal of a member.
+Each member of the CAC may serve a maximum of three consecutive terms and as many terms non-consecutively as shall be determined by the Executive Director, subject to provisions of these Bylaws relating to resignation and removal of a member.
 Any person who has served more than twelve months of an unexpired term shall be deemed to have served a full term.

 6. Resignation, Removal.

-(a) Any member may resign at any time from the BOD upon written notice to the Board of Directors and Executive Director.
+(a) Any member may resign at any time from the BOD upon written notice to the Board of Elders and Executive Director.
 The resignation shall be effective regardless of whether it is accepted by Mahkato Revitalization Project.

-(b) Only the Elder Advisory members and Executive Director has the power to remove a BOD member.
-The Board of Directors may, in its absolute discretion, remove any member of the ED from office at any time during his or her term upon written notice to such member.
+(b) Only the Board of Elders or Executive Director has the power to remove a CAC member.
+The Board of Elders may, in its absolute discretion, remove any member of the CAC at any time during his or her term upon written notice to such member.
 The notice shall be effective when given in person or by telephone or upon deposit in the United States mails, postage prepaid, if given by mail.

 7. Vacancies.
-Vacancies on the BOD caused by any reason whatsoever will be filled by the Board of Directors and Executive Director.
+Vacancies on the CAC caused by any reason whatsoever will be filled by the Board of Elders and Executive Director.

 8. Compensation.
-Unless the Board of Directors so resolves, no member of the BOD shall receive compensation reimbursement for expenses incurred in serving on the BOD or any committee thereof.
+Unless the Board of Elders so resolves, no member of the BOD shall receive compensation reimbursement for expenses incurred in serving on the BOD or any committee thereof.

-9. Rights and Duties.
-The ED shall advise the Board of Directors with respect to whether the programming and services of Mahkato Revitalization Project are meeting the specialized educational and cultural needs of the communities served and may make such recommendations as it considers appropriate to meet such needs.
-The ED, in giving advice, may review the programming goals established by MRP the services provided, and the significant policy decisions rendered by the corporation.

 10. Limitation of Powers.
-The role of the Board of Directors shall be solely advisory in nature.
-In no event shall the Board of Directors have any authority to exercise any control over the daily management or operation of Mahkato Revitalization Project or any member thereof have the right to require or to seek a court or governmental agency to order, Mahkato Revitalization Project or its Board of Directors, officers, or employees to take or to refrain from taking any action with respect to programming, services, or policies.
+The role of the CAC shall be solely advisory in nature.
+In no event shall the CAC have any authority to exercise any control over the daily management or operation of Mahkato Revitalization Project or any member thereof have the right to require or to seek a court or governmental agency to order, Mahkato Revitalization Project or its Board of Elders, officers, or employees to take or to refrain from taking any action with respect to programming, services, or policies.

-11. Committees.
-With the consent of the Board of Directors, the ED may appoint one or more temporary committees.